 “What I remember that last time I went to sketch the steam locomotives at Bandel Locomotives Workshop (West Bengal, India) in 1992.
 But the day was sad, to hear that the steam locomotives was obsoleted in India.
-Those were disassembled and dispatch to go in museum and others for scrap.
-After that I didn’t do any live sketch of the engine in my SCRIBBLE BOOK”. says Biswas… That scribble books is only the source, where was the old collection of 70’s indian stem locomotives.
+Those were disassembled and dispatched to go in museum and others for scrap.
+After that I didn’t do any live sketch of the engine in my SCRIBBLE BOOK”. says Biswas… That scribble books is only the source, where was the old collections of 70’s Indian stem locomotives.

 Last 26 years, a long time Kishore is working on this nostalgic theme.
 2014 in Mumbai he had a first solo show titled “NOSTALGIA OF INDIAN STEAM LOCOMOTIVES“, after that in Delhi and abroad; UK, Dubai…

 “Even that time I didn’t finish the series of “NOSTALGIA OF INDIAN STEAM LOCOMOTIVES“….
 Yes I had a scribble book on steam locomotives.
 Which is my inspiration to do this series.
 I did a lot of sketch on the Indian railways worker like; signal man, firemen, technical man, divers and other.
 I captured their character, life style and work place the locomotive workshop.
 Which represent the Indian railways in 70’s.
 Indian steam locomotives had a unique character.
 The locomotives looked very noisy, muddy and rusted, the people were very informal, looking dark and beard face with a red pagri.
 It was so interesting” say Biswas… and that is his nostalgia on steam locomotives.